 According to Safe Start, the most common cause of distracted driving is being ‘lost in thought’ or daydreaming with over 62% of accidents reported as being distracted driving incidents.
 And that figure isn’t too surprising as driving or traveling tends to be the only opportunity many of us have to sit and think about our thoughts.
-As we tend to ponder issues, anxieties, and our general thoughts when sitting alone or in a quiet environment.

 - 62%- Being “lost in thought” the biggest cause of distracted driving fatalities is a driver’s mind wandering for long enough to lead to a collision and tragically someone’s death.

 - 12%- cellphones.
 It’s probably no surprise that the second-leading cause of distraction-related car accidents is cellphones being used while driving- even the hands-free

 - 7%- Known as “Rubbernecking” looking at a person, object or event outside is even more of a distraction than the person in the passenger seat!

 - 5%- Other people in the car can often be very distracting when driving and 5% of crashes recorded resulted in a collision because of a passenger

 - 2%- Using or reaching for something in the car like a satnav or cellphone can lead to a serious accident.

 - 2%- Fiddling with controls.
 Whether it’s adjusting the volume or fixing climate controls even a moment is a factor in a small number of traffic fatalities.

 - 2%- Eating and drinking.
 With every car having cupholders, it can be all too tempting to use them!

 - 1% Smoking- One in a hundred accidents is related to lighting a cigarette, smoking, or putting it out.